Insights

 Here are some major moves from last year that provide a glimpse into the future of RISC-V ISA awareness, pervasiveness, and nonstop momentum.

-Well on its way to widespread adoption, the RISC-V multicore processor is projected to be used inside 16 billion chips by 2030, far from its current 1 billion shipments.
+Well on its way to widespread adoption, the RISC-V multicore processor is projected to be used inside 16 billion chips by 2030, far surpassing its current 1 billion shipments.
 Those organizations adopting RISC-V today will seize the benefits for decades and flourish in the new world of open, custom CPU designs.

 From discovery to delivery and beyond, UST aids diverse organizations across domains through successful RISC-V open ISA implementations.
 We can help you discover if your applications and business can benefit from the RISC-V open ISA architecture and its expanding innovative ecosystem.